matt5834/course-in-a-box/modules/harmony/_posts/2000-01-01-approaching.markdown

 <a class="btn btn-primary" href="http://www.noteflight.com/scores/view/38296c5fb414130f631642ddb20da616ea73b0bb"target="_blank"><i class="fa fa-music"></i> Go to your piece and add a 2nd Instrument</a>

 ##Feedback
 Post a reply to the topic about Consonance and Dissonance [here.](http://discourse.yciw.net/t/consonance-and-dissonance/58?u=matt) Let us know your general thoughts about this harmonic concept.
+Read about tips from other teachers.
 Share any experiences about your students.
 Any breakthroughs?